Voorhees University: History

 The institution changed its name to Voorhees University in 2022 when it celebrated its 125th anniversary.

+In 2025, Voorhees University received an additional $19 million from MacKenzie Scott which is the largest donation in Voorhees' history.

 Voorhees College Historic District

 This historic district was listed on the National Register of Historic Places on January 21, 1982.
 It includes thirteen contributing buildings constructed from 1905 to 1935.
 The historic district is noteworthy as an example of pioneering education for African Americans in the early 20th century, and for its association with co-founder Elizabeth Evelyn Wright.
 In addition, the buildings, constructed mostly by students, showed ambitious design and masonry techniques.
 Many of these buildings were constructed by the students of Voorhees College as part of their crafts program.
 Photographs of some of the buildings are available.

+Academics

+Voorhees describes itself as a career-oriented liberal arts college, "offer[ing] each student an intensive general educational experience coupled with professional education".
+Its academic schools are: